Chupacabra

-Physical descriptions of the creature vary, some describe it as reptilian and alien-like (in Puerto Rico and Latin America), generally as a heavy creature the size of a small bear with a row of spines reaching from the neck to the base of the tail.
-Others depict it as more dog-like (particularly in Southwestern United States).
+Physical descriptions of the creature vary.
+In Puerto Rico and in Hispanic America it is generally described as a heavy creature, reptilian and alien-like, roughly the size of a small bear, and with a row of spines reaching from the neck to the base of the tail, while in the Southwestern United States it is depicted as more dog-like.

-Sightings have been reported in Puerto Rico since the 1970s.
-The creature has since been reported as far north as Maine, as far south as Chile, and even outside the Americas in countries like Russia and Philippines.
+Initial sightings and accompanying descriptions first occurred in Puerto Rico in 1995.
+The creature has since been reported as far north as Maine, as far south as Chile, and even outside the Americas in countries like Russia and the Philippines.
 All of the reports are anecdotal and have been disregarded as uncorroborated or lacking evidence.
-Sightings in northern Mexico and the southern United States have been verified as canids afflicted by mange.
-According to biologists and wildlife management officials, the chupacabra is an urban legend.
+Sightings in northern Mexico and the Southern United States have been verified as canids afflicted by mange.